Aphinith/Inspire/README.md

 #mvp
-This is a project I completed as a student at [Telegraph Academy](http://telegraphacademy.com).
-This project was worked on with a pair.
+This is one of the many projects I completed as a student at [Telegraph Academy](http://telegraphacademy.com).